intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

-	    * Userspace must explicitly select a PMU implementation before initializing the PMU or configuring a PMU event filter
+	    * Userspace must explicitly select a PMU implementation before initializing the PMU or configuring a PMU event filter (KVM_ARM_VCPU_PMU_V3_FIXED_COUNTERS_ONLY also satisfies the initialization requirement; event filtering remains unavailable in that mode)

-	    * If the PMU implements FEAT_PMUv3p4, PMMIR_EL1.SLOTS provides the
+	    * If a hardware PMU is selected and implements FEAT_PMUv3p4, PMMIR_EL1.SLOTS provides its hardware value.
+In fixed-counters-only mode, PMMIR_EL1 reads as zero
-	      hardware value of the underlying implementation

 	    * Writes to PMCR_EL0.N via KVM_SET_ONE_REG are ignored